Low

 Pollen levels in Pittsburgh are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Pittsburgh is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Pittsburgh is expected to be higher, with mild pollen conditions.

-Tomorrow's pollen forecast for Pittsburgh is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Pittsburgh is expected to be higher, with mild pollen conditions.

 Pittsburgh sits in a humid continental climate within the Ohio River Valley, where rolling terrain, dense tree cover, and frequent temperature inversions combine to trap airborne allergens and create a long, intense pollen season.